-At Grief Recovery Center, our licensed Houston counselors strive to provide a safe and therapeutic environment to help our clients rise above their circumstances and mental health issues.
+At Grief Recovery Center in Houston, TX our licensed counselors strive to provide a safe and therapeutic environment to help our clients rise above their circumstances and mental health issues.
 There are a variety of counseling programs and treatment options to support the different facets of your life situations.
 We offer individual, family, as well as couples and group counseling services where our clients can work with trusted and knowledgeable therapists.

 With family therapy, individual therapy, or couples’ therapies, the goal is to determine the problem, then prescribe an appropriate method of treatment that is suitable to the individual, as well as the group.
 All of our counselors are trained and experienced in each treatment with some specializing in specific procedures such as EMDR therapy.
 Here are some methods you can look forward to learning about to assist you in the best way possible.